Kingxukai/linux/Documentation/input/ff.rst

 Enabling/Disabling autocenter
 -----------------------------

-The autocenter feature quite disturbs the rendering of effects in my opinion, and I think it should be an effect, which computation depends on the game type.
+The autocenter feature quite disturbs the woke rendering of effects in my opinion, and I think it should be an effect, which computation depends on the woke game type.
 But you can enable it if you want.

 ::